sanjeevdosanjh12/broadcast-data-pipeline/README.md

 # Automated Broadcast Data Pipeline

-An ETL (Extract, Transform, Load) data processing pipeline designed to ingest, clean, and standardize messy broadcast scheduling data.
+An ETL (Extract, Transform, Load) data processing pipeline designed to ingest, clean, and standardize messy broadcast scheduling data (Monitoring Node Schedule).

 ## 📌 Project Overview
-In broadcasting, raw schedule data is often highly unstructured.
+Within the Node Schedule, raw schedule data from our Clients is often highly unstructured.
 Events come in with inconsistent delimiters (e.g., `v`, `vs`, `@`, `-`), undocumented internal jargon, and shorthand team aliases.

 This Python pipeline utilizes **Pandas** and **Regular Expressions** to programmatically clean this data.
 It cross-references incoming events against a master dictionary for O(1) alias mapping, filters out blacklisted strings, and standardizes the output for downstream ingestion.